adamjm/ibm-cp4d-silver-bullet-deployment/README.md

        ```deploy_model --yaml_file [your_yaml_file]```

     2) Invoke your Model inside your own python projects,
        then we can deploy with code package as well.

-- "online" deployment will consume the CPU/Memory resources all the time,
+- Use "online" mode when it is very necessary, because "online" deployment will consume the CPU/Memory resources all the time,
   while "batch job" only consume resource in a fractional time.
-Hence we only use it when it is very necessary.
-  Current code does provide "online" option,
-  but further verification/testing are needed.